dashingsoft/pyarmor/docs/protect-python-scripts-by-pyarmor.md

 ```

-`foo.py` is obfuscated scrpit, the content is
+`dist/foo.py` is obfuscated script, the content is

 ``` python
     from pytransfrom import pyarmor_runtime